Locally Constrained Representations in Reinforcement Learning: Introduction

-In this paper, we first provide a brief background of the supervised and self-supervised methods that exists in the literature\ref{sec:back}.
-We then explain the proposed method and how it fits into the general landscape of representation learning methods for RL.\ref{sec:alg} Following that, we detail the implementation of the algorithm and evaluate its performance on several benchmarks\ref{sec:results}.
-Finally, we describe the key benefits of this algorithm and the scope of future improvements\ref{sec:conclusion}.
-We also provide description of the environments used along with detailed ablation studies and hyper-parameters our experiments in Appendix~\ref{sec:add_exp}.
-Additionally, we also open source the code \footnote{\url{https://github.com/Somjit77/locally_constrained_representations}} for the easy reproduction of results in the paper.
+We structured our paper by first providing a brief background of the representation learning methods that exist in the literature (Sec. \ref{sec:back}).
+We then explain the proposed method and how it fits into the general landscape of representation learning methods for \gls{rl} in Sec.\ref{sec:alg}.
+Following that, we detail the implementation of the algorithm and evaluate its performance on several benchmarks (Sec.\ref{sec:results}).
+Finally, we describe the key benefits of this algorithm and the scope of future improvements (Sec.\ref{sec:conclusion}).